tpetricek/cv/data/academic.md

   - role: Principal Investigator
   - label: Awarded €610,000 for research on *Types for data-centric programming* to cover 60% FTE of my time, two post-docs for 24 months each and 2 PhD students for the duration of the project.
+  - outputs:
+    * 1 PhD student and 1 post-doc joined the research group in April 2024 and May 2024.
+    * Workshop paper submitted to *HATRA '24* workshop at the *SPLASH 2024* conference

 * Dstl & GCHQ grants
   - institution: The Alan Turing Institute